ankaAR/bestiario5e/_creatures/juiblex.md

 speed: "30 ft."
 hit_points: "350  (28d12 + 168)"
 armor_class: "18 (armadura natural)"
-condition_immunities: "blinded, charmed, deafened, exhaustion, frightened, grappled, paralyzed, petrified, poisoned, prone, restrained, stunned, unconscious"
+condition_immunities: "cegado, hechizado, ensordecido, agotamiento, asustado, grappled, paralizado, petrificado, envenenado, prone, restrained, stunned, unconscious"
 damage_resistances: "cold, fire, lightning"
 ---

-***Foul.*** Any creature, other than an ooze, that starts its turn within 10 feet of Juiblex must succeed on a DC 21 Constitution saving throw or be poisoned until the start of the creature's next turn.
+***Foul.*** Any creature, other than an ooze, that starts its turn within 10 feet of Juiblex must succeed on a DC 21 Constitution saving throw or be envenenado until the start of the creature's next turn.

 ***Innate Spellcasting.*** Juiblex's spellcasting ability is Charisma.
 Juiblex can innately cast the following spells, requiring no material components:
 * At will: acid splash (17th level), detect magic